NielsLiisberg/Python-flask-demo/README.md

 You start the application

 ```
+cd /prj/Python-flask-demo
 python3 flasktest.py
 ```
 Now open you browser:
 ```
 http://myibmi:5000
 ```
-If that says "hello world" - then you are golden.
-Stop the application from the ssh by CTRL-C and we are ready for next step: Install  the database:
+If the web page says "hello world" - then you are golden: Python3 and Flask works Stop the application from the ssh by CTRL-C and we are ready for next step: Install  the database: